 You can learn more about this here.

-If you are quite new to Drop Servicing and website designing, you can hire a freelancer on Fiverr to do the website creation and also give you some profitable niches.
-Check out some of the freelancers from here.
+If you are quite new to Drop Servicing and website designing, you can hire a freelancer on Upwork to do the website creation and also give you some profitable niches.

 This method is way easier than the above one.
 But, it may involve communication with your client through emails or calls.